 - The River Danube

 The required documentation is currently the Schengen Visa for most nationalities, while citizens of certain countries can visit the Schengen Area visa-free for short stays until 2020.
-The ETIAS Visa Waiver is currently under development and is scheduled to be available for travelers from eligible countries in 2021.
-The ETIAS for Europe aims to improve security, while facilitating travel to Schengen countries.
+The ETIAS Visa Waiver is currently under development and is scheduled to be available for travellers from eligible countries in 2022.
+The ETIAS for Europe aims to improve security while facilitating travel to Schengen countries.
+Please note that it is not a visa, ETIAS is an electronic travel authorisation that screens foreign visitors before they head to the Schengen Area.

 The ETIAS application process will be done online, avoiding the need to visit an embassy.